 1/2 tsp vanilla

 You will want to work with room temperature cream cheese, this will make whisking the cream cheese much easier.
 Cut the cheese into cubes and add it to a mixing bowl.
 Add the yogurt and whisk together.
-You want to whisk until the cheese and yogurt come together and is smooth.
+You want to whisk until the cheese and yogurt come together and are smooth.
 Feel free to use an electric mixer or beaters.
 If your cheese is soft, hand whisking will totally work.

 Once the cheese and yogurt are smooth, whisk in the honey and vanilla.
 Taste the dip.
 If you like your dip a little sweeter, add another 1/4 tsp of honey.
 We like the dip to be tangy – from the yogurt – however, you might like it a little sweeter.
 Adjust how you like.

 When the dip is ready, serve it immediately.
-You can store the fruit dip in an air tight container in the fridge for up to 3 days.
+You can store the fruit dip in an air-tight container in the fridge for up to 3 days.
 It may start to separate, so you might need to whisk it up before serving.

 This dip is creamy, tangy, sweet and vanilla – I’m pretty sure that’s a word.
 While I used to detest the little container of dip that came with the store bought fruit tray, this fruit dip actually adds to the fruit.
 Who said that a big ‘ol fruit platter can’t be dinner?